-In this section we characterize the set of core networks when all agents have the same payoff functions and $|\Theta| = 2$.
-We show that a core network consists of a collection of node disjoint complete subgraphs.
+In this section we characterize the set of core networks under the assumptions stated previously.
+We show that a core network consists of a collection of node disjoint complete subgraphs13.
 By forming into complete subgraphs agents increase the benefits they enjoy from partnerships.
-However, the complete subgraphs formed are limited in size and disjoint.
+However, the complete subgraphs formed are limited in size14 and order15, and are disjoint.
 In this way agents ensure that a default in one portion of the realized network does not spread to the entire network.
 This extreme structure is a consequence of the spareness of our model.
 However, it suggests that more generally we should expect to see collections of densely connected clusters that are themselves sparsely connected to each other.
 Blume et al. (2013) have a similar finding in their paper.